FROM THE PASTOR’S DESK

 Meticulous bible readings in Concord, NC

 Stay faithful.
-Stay in the prayer closet and in the Word.
-I will see you at His House next time!
+Stay true.
+Stay in the prayer closet longer and in His Word longer.
+Then watch the blessings flow.
+I’ll see you at His House!

 I love you,

 …. but though our outward man perish, yet the inward man (person)

 is renewed day by day.

 “The best and most beautiful things in the world cannot be seen or even touched – they must be felt with the heart.”